 As an Australian author, Darby may have been particularly well-positioned to analyze this practice with objectivity.
 The author briefly yet effectively surveys such topics as the significant differences in the incidence of circumcision in different regions of the US, the invalidity of “medical” arguments that attempt to justify the practice, the HIV shibboleth, and financial incentives for the perpetuation of the practice.
 Darby does not refrain from contextually noting the US’ remarkably poor performance relative to comparable countries on various health indicators.

-Any defects in this fine work are vanishingly minor, such as the author’s failure to elaborate on his reference to the lamentable suicide of Bruce Reimer.
-The readers for whom this book is designed are surely a disjoint set from the readers likely to know that Bruce Reimer was the intact brother of David Reimer, the latter being the “John/Joan” who was the subject of John Colapinto’s book about how he lost his penis from a circumcision and then was further traumatized by Dr. John Money’s egregious “treatments” of him and his brother as well as by Money’s attempts to convince the world of his ostensibly smooth conversion to a “girl.”
+Any defects in this fine work are vanishingly minor, such as the author’s failure to elaborate on his reference to the lamentable suicide of Brian Reimer.
+The readers for whom this book is designed are surely a disjoint set from the readers likely to know that Brian Reimer was the intact brother of David Reimer, the latter being the “John/Joan” who was the subject of John Colapinto’s book about how he lost his penis from a circumcision and then was further traumatized by Dr. John Money’s egregious “treatments” of him and his brother as well as by Money’s attempts to convince the world of his ostensibly smooth conversion to a “girl.”